denizhanpak/CTRNN-time-perception/readme.txt

 README

-Brian Dahlberg (& Denizhan Pak?), Indiana University 2021
+Brian Dahlberg & Denizhan Pak - Indiana University 2021

 MOTIVATION:

     In progress.
     Time perception isn't representational per se, but counting is.
 Can we show that a minimally cognitive agent (a CTRNN) can delay its action by some amount of time based on an input?
 Is the